 Fluent builder for

-The Amazon Interactive Video Service (IVS) API is REST compatible, using a standard HTTP API and an AWS EventBridge event stream for responses.
+The Amazon Interactive Video Service (IVS) API is REST compatible, using a standard HTTP API and an Amazon Web Services EventBridge event stream for responses.
 JSON is used for both requests and responses, including errors.

 All API request parameters and URLs are case sensitive.